This is an example settings file.# To make changes, copy this into your user directory and remove the .example extension

 Configuring Model Name

-The word model is the default prefix before all LLM commands to prevent collisions with other Talon commands.
+is the default prefix before all LLM commands to prevent collisions with other Talon commands.
 However, you can change or override it.
 To do so just create another talon list with the same name and a higher specificity.
 Here is an example that you can copy and past into your own configuration files

-list: user.model
+list: user.model-

-# and thus allow any model commands to work as normal, but with a new prefix keyword
+# Whatever you say that matches the value on the left will be mapped to the word `model`# and thus allow any model commands to work as normal, but with a new prefix keyword

 my custom model name: model